carpentries/carpentries.org/content/workshops/workshops-faq.md

 For Centrally-Organised workshops, if your institution has a videoconferencing platform available, we recommend that you use that platform for The Carpentries workshop.
 This will reduce the time needed for workshop organisers and learners to learn a new system.
 However, if you do not have access to a video conferencing platform, we will be able to provide you with access to one of our Zoom rooms.
 {{< /accordion >}}

-{{< accordion title="How many Instructors are needed to teach the workshop?" >}}
+{{< accordion title="How many Instructors will The Carpentries recruit to teach my online workshop?" >}}

-Teaching online is a challenge.
-We recommend a minimum of two Instructors and a maximum of four Instructors plus the assistance of helpers.
-Please review the recommended [Resources for Online Workshops]({{< param handbook_url >}}/resources/workshops/resources_for_online_workshops.html).
+The Workshops and Instruction Team (WIT) will always recruit at least two Instructors for any workshop that you plan, online or in person.
+Because online workshops can be more challenging than workshops that are in person, WIT will recruit up to two additional Instructors for online workshops.
+Additional Instructors are dependent upon Instructor availability.
 {{< /accordion >}}